A new ADB study finds low gender diversity in Asian corporate boardrooms but argues that it is more related to societal issues than hiring decisions.

 Asian companies tend to have fewer women on corporate boards than their European counterparts, but the link between diversity and profit is not clear, and mandating quotas – as is done in Europe – would not likely be effective in Asia, according to a new study by the Asian Development Bank.

-“Arbitrary quotas of female representation in leadership without economic justification may produce little in terms of financial performance,” states the report, Women’s Leadership and Corporate Governance.
+“Arbitrary quotas of female representation in leadership without economic justification may produce little in terms of financial performance,” states the report, Women’s Leadership and Corporate Performance.

 Europe leads the gender way